Choose another writer in this calendar:

 and as a response he wrote to her: "As you know a writer and his work

 don't really exist until they've been read.
 You have given me the

 fullest and most explicit reading I've ever had, or that I ever

 Millar's books have been bestsellers in hardcovers.
 The author was featured on the cover of Newsweek magazine.
-William Goldman has called Archer books "the finest series of detective novels ever written by an American" in his review of The Goodbye Look in New York Times Book Review.
-MacDonald was named Grand Master by the Mystery Writers of America in 1973.
+William Goldman has called Archer books "the finest series of detective novels ever written by an American" in his review of The Goodbye Look in New York Times Book Review. ('Lew Archer is back on the case' by Scott Timberg, Los Angeles Times, August 22, 2007) MacDonald was named Grand Master by the Mystery Writers of America in 1973.
 He wrote a study of crime writing (1973), and an autobiography under the title Self-Portrait (1981).
 Kenneth Millar's collected reviews from San Francisco Chronicle and from other magazines and newspapers appeared in 1980.
 He died of Alzheimers in Santa Barbara on July 11, 1983.